 What is Peking duck?

-Peking duck dates back to the 13th century and the focus of the recipe is more the crispy skin than the meat- the skin is rolled in Chinese flatbread (sometimes called "Mandarin pancakes") along with a bit of meat, julienned green onions, cucumbers and a sweet sauce- usually sweet bean sauce, hoisin sauce or plum sauce.
-(Sometimes, the leftover roast duck meat is minced, stir-fried and wrapped with green lettuce leaves to form lettuce cups but the star of the show is the skin!
-If you have a soggy skin, it's not Peking duck!)
+The dish dates back to the 13th century and the focus of the recipe is more the crispy skin than the meat.
+The skin is rolled in Chinese flatbread (sometimes called "Mandarin pancakes") along with a bit of meat, julienned green onions, cucumbers and a sweet sauce- usually sweet bean sauce, hoisin sauce or plum sauce.

 Click here to find out more about how Peking duck is prepared.